-Whereas some low performing MVHR systems have post heaters in order to prevent an influx of cold air, Paul’s high performing systems provide warm supply air without active heating; e.g. even at frost temperatures outside, the supply air is 18 degrees Celsius (with extract air temperature at 20 degrees).
+Whereas some low performing MVHR systems have post heaters in order to prevent an influx of cold air, Paul’s high performing systems provide warm supply air without active heating; e.g. even at frost temperatures outside, the supply air is 18 degrees Celsius (if the extract air temperature is 20 degrees C.).

 Post heaters are necessary whenever a building is partly or fully heated solely by air without radiators or underfloor heating.
 Such heaters are operated either electrically or with warm water; they are positioned in the supply duct.
 Usually only one post heater is situated close to the HRV unit, but in order to differentiate temperature levels, two or more heaters can be installed at different places of the supply ducting system.